 Groodle (also known as Goldendoodle) is one of the most popular mixed dog breeds in Australia, New Zealand, the UK, the USA, Canada and many other countries.
 This wonderful dog is a cross between the friendly Golden Retriever and the intelligent Poodle.
 As a result of this mixture, we get an intelligent, friendly, and low-shedding breed.
 Due to its hypoallergenic coat, it is an ideal breed for those with hair and dander allergies.

 One of the most mesmerizing features of any designer breed is its variety.
-You may be wondered to see different colours, sizes, coat types, and traits in a single litter of a designer dog breed.
+You may also witness different colours, coat types, and traits in a single litter of a designer dog breed.
 But this post is specifically about Groodle’s colours specifically, so let us find out more about them below.

 Related: Groodle Pros and Cons | Groodle Breeders | Groodle Health

 Before proceeding to Groodle colours, it is important that we should have a little bit of knowledge about the colours of the parent breeds.